kurotetsuka/thoughts/texts/lonely_poem.md

 ## Lonely Poem

 ~~~

-Solely in these moments,
+Solely in these moments, alone,

-         alone,

       is the beauty of my

           quiet world

-apparent to me
+apparent to me.